-Dealing with the death of a loved one is hard enough without the added stress of managing their legal affairs.
-Our team of probate and estate Solicitors will help guide you through the legal responsibilities with expert advice on administering an estate.
+Dealing with the death of a loved one is difficult enough without the additional stress of managing probate and estate administration.
+Our probate and estates solicitors team will help guide you through the legal responsibilities with expert advice on administering the estate.

 What is Probate?

-Under normal circumstances, the Probate Registry will issue a Grant of Probate within 2 to 4 weeks of the application.
-However, as a result of lockdown in 2020/21, delays of several months have been experienced.
+Under normal circumstances, the Probate Registry issues a Grant of Probate within 2 to 4 weeks of the application.
+However, applications were subject to considerable delays during lockdown, and the government website still warns the process can take considerably longer.

 What happens if you die without a Will?

-Our experienced specialist probate solicitors provide sensitive and clear advice at what is inevitably a very difficult time.
-They are able to look after Inheritance Tax (IHT) papers and the probate application on your behalf.
+Our experienced specialist probate solicitors provide sensitive and clear advice at what is inevitably a challenging time.
+They can deal with Inheritance Tax (IHT) papers and the probate application on your behalf.

-Once a grant of probate has been obtained, we are then able to deal with the remainder of the estate administration on your behalf, or should you choose, hand everything over to you so you can collect the assets, distribute them to the beneficiaries and pay any tax due.
-As an executor, the extent of our involvement is entirely a matter for you.
+After receiving the Grant of Probate, we can deal with the remainder of the estate administration.
+Alternatively, should you choose, we can hand everything over to you so you can collect the assets, distribute them to the beneficiaries and pay any tax due.
+Indeed, as an executor, the extent of our involvement is entirely a matter for you.

-The types of service our probate solicitors can offer include:
+The types of services our probate solicitors can offer include:

 - Registering the death;